 Corporate Funders: POAH has access to working capital and lines of credit so we can act quickly to purchase at-risk properties.

-POAH’s corporate funders include Boston Community Capital, Calvert Foundation, Local Initiatives Support Corporation, Low Income Investment Fund, The Life Initiative, Boston Private.
+POAH’s corporate funders include Boston Community Capital, Calvert Impact Capital, Local Initiatives Support Corporation, Low Income Investment Fund, The Life Initiative, Boston Private, and others.

 Investors and Lenders: POAH has leveraged hundreds of millions of dollars from the private sector to preserve and create affordable housing.